 I went on to read English Literature at the University of Edinburgh, during which I studied abroad for a year at the University of California, Santa Barbara - an eye-opening experience, during which I received invaluable lessons from that university's renowned filmmaking/screenwriting and ecological literature departments.
 In 2021, I graduated from Edinburgh with first class honours and was subsequently awarded both the James Elliott Prize and the Jo Wilson Prize: the former goes to the graduating student whose work in literature is deemed the best in the cohort by the examiners; the latter goes to the student with the best performance in a Creative Writing class.

-I then moved to London, where I have just finished studying an MA Creative Writing at the Royal Holloway.
-I specialised in non-fiction, although I'm intending to return to writing fiction for a practice-based PhD in Creative Writing at the Royal Holloway in a few years.
+I then moved to London, where I studied an MA Creative Writing at the Royal Holloway and graduated with Distinction.
+I specialised in non-fiction, although I am intending to return to fiction before finally moving on to a PhD in English in a couple of years.

 The best tutors are engaging, which by my definition means being capable of reading the student's thought processes and adapting to them.
 In the past, I've had brilliant teachers who knew how to nudge me along towards my own interests without me even realising - a nuanced style of teaching which pre-empted and guided my learning because it understood how I thought.
 I incorporate this style of teaching into my approach, helping students achieve desired grade targets and exam successes through, first and foremost, an open and reflexive learning environment.